-Unallocated Amounts.
-Gross profit for Unallocated Amounts increased due primarily to a decrease in certain manufacturing costs.
 The manufacturing costs reported in our operating segments include our standard cost for products sold and any variances from standard cost for products purchased or manufactured within the period.
 We capitalize these variances for inventory on hand at the end of the period to record inventory in accordance with U.S. GAAP.
 We then record these variances as cost of product revenue as that inventory is sold.
 The impact to cost of product revenue resulting from this variance capitalization and subsequent recognition is reported within the caption "Unallocated Amounts."
-The decrease in certain manufacturing costs is due primarily to the recognition of previously favorable production volume variances incurred in our LPD business.
+The decrease in certain manufacturing costs is due primarily to the recognition of previously favorable capitalized variances.